 What makes this stadium unique?

-Wrigley Field is small and intimate, not a bad seat in the house- unless of course you’re sitting behind a pole!
-Ivy covers the outfield walls and the center field is dominated by a manually operated scoreboard adding to the old school charm.
-Amazingly, the clock atop the scoreboard has never lost time since its instillation in 1941.
-The singing of “Take Me Out to the Ballgame” is led by a celebrity, so get excited for the seventh inning stretch!
+Wrigley Field is small and intimate, not a bad seat in the house- unless of course, you’re sitting behind a pole!
+Ivy covers the outfield walls and the center field is dominated by a manually operated scoreboard adding to the old-school charm.
+Amazingly, the clock atop the scoreboard has never lost time since its installation in 1941.
+The singing of “Take Me Out to the Ballgame” is led by a celebrity, so get excited about the seventh inning stretch!
 Outside the main entrance is the iconic red marquee sign reading “Wrigley Field, Home of Chicago Cubs.”
 For fans looking for an alternative way to catch a game, be sure to look into rooftop seating atop the local shops and restaurants surrounding the stadium.